HaifaM90/neighborhood-map/README.md

 3. app.js , it's the ModelView of Knockout and contain the following
   1.  observable array of locations
   2. computed function for filtering

+## HOW TO LAUNCH

+1. double click on *index.html* to open it with your default browser
+2. OR drag *index.html * file and drop it over the browser icon